Part of the Pricing and Monetization series

 Step 1: Set the Target and the Floor

 Decide the increase percentage and the minimum acceptable outcome.
-I use a simple frame: the increase should add at least 10% to net revenue retention within two quarters, and logo churn cannot exceed 3%.
+I use a simple frame: the increase should move NRR and margin in the direction the board expects, and logo churn cannot be allowed to run unbounded.

 Step 2: Design the Grandfathering Strategy

-The 6-month window gives customers time to budget for the new price and gives your team time to deliver the value that justifies it.
-After 6 months, move everyone to the new pricing on their next renewal date.
+The window gives customers time to budget and gives your team time to ship the value that justifies the step.
+After the window, move everyone to the new pricing on the next renewal.
+A clear renewal pricing strategy makes that conversation about value delivered, not just a higher number.

 Step 3: Pick the Test Cohort

-Avoid picking only your happiest customers.
-You want a realistic test, not a vanity metric.
+Avoid picking only your happiest buyers.
+You want a realistic test, not a vanity cohort.

-The communication should cover three things: what's changing, why it's changing, and what new value the customer is getting.
+The communication should cover three things: what is changing, why it is changing, and what new value the customer is getting.
 Lead with value, not apology.
-"We've shipped 14 features since your last renewal" is stronger than "we regret to inform you."
+"We shipped meaningful capability since your last renewal" beats "we regret to inform you."

 Step 5: Arm Customer Success with Talk Tracks

 Your CS team will get calls.
-Prepare three talk tracks: one for happy customers (acknowledge, remind of value), one for at-risk accounts (offer the grandfather window, highlight ROI), and one for price-sensitive customers (offer an annual commitment discount of 10-15% as an alternative to the increase).
+Prepare three talk tracks: one for happy customers (acknowledge, remind of value), one for at-risk accounts (use the grandfather window, highlight ROI), and one for price-sensitive customers (offer an annual commitment discount as an alternative to fighting the increase head-on).

-The talk tracks should fit on one page.
-Anything longer won't get used.
+Keep talk tracks to one page.
+Anything longer will not get used.

 Get the Growth Diagnostic Framework